razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 * Debugging option
 * console for precise manual purges

-This plugin also auto purges Varnish Cache when your site is modified.
+This plugin also auto purges Varnish Cache / Nginx Proxy Cache when your site is modified.

-Varnish Caching sends a PURGE request to Varnish Cache when a page or post is modified.
+Varnish Caching sends a PURGE request to Varnish Cache / Nginx Proxy Cache when a page or post is modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.
-Not all pages are purged every time, depending on your Varnish configuration.
+Not all pages are purged every time, depending on your Varnish / Nginx Proxy Cache configuration.
 When a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge:

 * The front page
 * The post/page edited
 * Any categories or tags associated with the page

-<a href="https://www.varnish-cache.org/">Varnish Cache</a> is a web application accelerator also known as a caching HTTP reverse proxy.
+<a href="https://www.varnish-cache.org/" target="_blank">Varnish Cache</a> / <a href="https://www.nginx.com/blog/nginx-caching-guide/" target="_blank">Nginx Proxy Cache</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor does it configure Varnish for WordPress.
+This plugin <em>does not</em> install Varnish/Nginx for you, nor does it configure Varnish/Nginx for WordPress.
 It's expected you already did that on your own using the provided config files.

 Inspired from the following :